rozina-aamir/rozina-aamir/README.md

 Additionally, I enjoy creative coding and anything else that exists at the intersection of art and technology, so in my spare time, I curate and maintain the [Digital Art Database](https://digitalartdatabase.org/), which gets all of those things into one place.

+At the moment, I'm currently updating and improving my personal website.

 My technical skills are as follows:

 + Software Design